 All candidates for the degree of Master of Fine Arts must be full-time participants of the Professional Theatre Training Program for three consecutive years and must complete the curricular requirements and specified credits in one of the three areas: Acting, Stage Management, or Technical Production.
+A minimum of 60 credits is required for the Master of Fine Arts degree.
 For specific degree requirements for each area, please refer to APPENDICES #2, #3, and #4.